sggjon5/qsra_qcra_icsra/README.md

 ## Command‑Line Interface (CLI)

 ### Static Run
-Numbers used as poarameters here are somewhat suited to example file provided but should be changed to suit each pojec being assessed.
+Numbers used as parameters here are somewhat suited to example file provided but should be changed to suit each project being assessed.

 ```bash
 qsra_qcra run \